Life Insurance for BASE jumping

 Jason Stolz CLTC, CRPC

 Life insurance for base jumping is one of the most misunderstood areas of high-risk underwriting.
-Because base jumping involves fixed objects, low-altitude deployment, and extremely narrow margins for error, many insurance companies choose the easiest path—automatic decline.
+Because base jumping involves fixed objects, low-altitude deployment, and extremely narrow margins for error, many insurance companies take the simplest route—automatic decline or “no offer.”
 That does not mean coverage is impossible.
-It means the case must be handled correctly, by the right agency, and with carriers that still evaluate risk individually.
+It means the case has to be handled correctly, with the right carrier match, clean disclosures, and an underwriting strategy that reflects how experienced base jumpers actually operate.

 Life Insurance Review for Base Jumpers